 Our commitment to advance ESG initiatives and address climate-related issues is embedded across the business and is a key metric in our annual Corporate Objectives.
-The performance against these ESG accountabilities is linked to the remuneration and performance evaluation of all employees.
-In 2021, 35% of the Corporate Objectives portion of our Company's bonus metrics were aligned with specific ESG-related initiatives, including achieving our 3-year carbon reduction target of 9%, completing our sustainable development framework and developing a multi-year TCFD disclosure alignment plan.
+The performance against these ESG accountabilities is linked to the remuneration and performance evaluation of all employees, including the Executive Leadership Team, aiming to incentivize progress against our ESG commitments.